Fall to Pieces (Velvet Revolver song)

-"Fall to Pieces" is a power ballad written and performed by Velvet Revolver that appears on their debut album Contraband in 2004.
-It was the band's third single, and reached #67 on the Billboard Hot 100 and #1 on the Mainstream Rock chart.
+"Fall to Pieces" is a power ballad by American hard rock supergroup Velvet Revolver, released in 2004 as the third single off their debut album Contraband.
+It reached #67 on the Billboard Hot 100 and #1 on the Mainstream Rock chart.

 Content

 The song's lyrics are about then lead singer Scott Weiland's battle with heroin and its toll on his relationship with his wife, model Mary Forsberg.

 Chart performance

 The song was #1 on the Billboard Hot Mainstream Rock Tracks chart for 11 consecutive weeks and #2 on the Billboard Hot Modern Rock Tracks chart for a single week.
 It also hit #67 on the Billboard Hot 100.
 The band performed the song during their performance at Live 8; its performance is the only one of the three songs they played there that appears on the concert DVD.

 Composition

 The song is played with 1/2 step down-tuned guitars, unlike most of Velvet Revolver's catalogue.
-Similar to "Sweet Child o' Mine" by Guns N' Roses (Slash, McKagan and Sorum's previous band), the song is in the key of D flat Mixolydian, and is based on an arpeggiated riff around the Dsus4 chord.
+Similar to "Sweet Child o' Mine" by Guns N' Roses (Slash, McKagan and Sorum's previous band), the song is in the key of D-flat Mixolydian, and is based on an arpeggiated riff around the Dsus4 chord.
 Weiland wrote the lyrics; Slash, McKagan, Kushner, and Sorum composed the music.